MicrosoftDocs/azure-docs/articles/databox-online/data-box-edge-connect-powershell-interface.md

 ms.service: databox
 ms.subservice: edge
 ms.topic: article
-ms.date: 03/05/2019
+ms.date: 03/21/2019
 ms.author: alkohli
 ---
-# Manage an Azure Data Box Edge device via Windows PowerShell (preview)
+# Manage an Azure Data Box Edge device via Windows PowerShell

 Azure Data Box Edge solution lets you process data and send it over the network to Azure.
 This article describes some of the configuration and management tasks for your Data Box Edge device.
 You can use the Azure portal, local web UI, or the Windows PowerShell interface to manage your device.